The 14 best cities in Andalucia to visit

 Boasting a rich history and a charming old town, Lucena houses a whole lot of cute churches worth seeing.

-Walk the city’s medieval fortress, Castillo del Moral, where you can climb the Homage Tower for sweeping views of the city and surrounding olive groves.
+Walk the walls of the city’s medieval fortress, Castillo del Moral, where you can climb the Homage Tower for sweeping views of the city and surrounding olive groves.

 Visit the Jewish Necropolis dating back from the year 1000 AD where more than 340 tombs were discovered.